nodinosaur/JavaSealedUnions/README.md

 ```

 ### Creation
 Part of creating a union is that the union itself is a new type and has to be represented too.
-For this case I've included one Factory interface per UnionN that is required to create each one of the elements in the union:
+For this case it's been included one Factory interface per UnionN that can be extended and required to create each one of the elements in the union:

 ```
 public interface Union2Factory<Left, Right> {